leplatrem/blog.mathieu-leplatre.info/content/Dev/python_good_practices_2020.rst

         $(VENV)/bin/isort --line-width=88 --lines-after-imports=2 -rc $(SOURCE) --virtual-env=$(VENV)
         $(VENV)/bin/black $(SOURCE)

-Again, to avoid having an extra configuration file for *isort* we'll use CLI arguments :)
+Again, to avoid having an extra configuration file for *isort* we used CLI arguments :)

-We'll want to verify linting on our CI, so we have this ``lint`` target, that also runs `flake8 <https://pypi.org/project/flake8/>`_ to detect unused imports or variables, and run `mypy <http://mypy-lang.org/>`_ for type checking.
+Since we want to verify code linting on the CI, we also have this ``lint`` target, that additionnally runs `flake8 <https://pypi.org/project/flake8/>`_ to detect unused imports or variables, and runs `mypy <http://mypy-lang.org/>`_ for type checking.

 .. code-block:: make